 - "active bleeding" - focal or diffuse collection of vascular contrast which increases in size or attenuation on a delayed phase

-The AAST guidelines recommend dual arterial/portal venous phase imaging for evaluation of vascular injury of liver, spleen, or kidney 8.
+The AAST guidelines recommend dual arterial/portal venous phase imaging for evaluation of a vascular injury of liver, spleen, or kidney 8.

-If there are imaging or clinical findings suggesting collecting system injury (e.g. hematuria or blood at the meatus), additional delayed excretory phase images should be obtained after 5-15 minutes delay to evaluate for urine extravasation 5,8.
+If there are imaging or clinical findings suggesting collecting system injury (e.g. hematuria or blood at the meatus), additional delayed excretory phase images should be obtained after 5-15 minutes of delay to evaluate for urine extravasation 5,8.
 Urinary contrast is usually hyperdense and readily distinguished from hemorrhagic vascular contrast.

 Note that multiphase scanning should not preempt emergent management in the setting of hemodynamic instability or other life-threatening injuries.

 Treatment and prognosis

 - grade II - conservative management under close observation

 - grade III - conservative management under close observation.
 May be managed surgically if undergoing laparotomy for other abdominal injuries